 • Clinical Impact Statement (required subsection)

-• References: Current (≥50% within 5 years), relevant, properly formatted
+• References: Current (≥50% within the last 5 years), relevant, and properly formatted.

-2.2 Systematic Reviews/Meta-Analyses
+Systematic Reviews/Meta-Analyses

 • PRISMA checklist adherence